 Here, a good tip is to use the SMART (specific, measurable, attainable, realistic and time-bound) approach to developing objectives.
 While deciding on all project objectives you need to ask yourself whether they contain all the elements of the SMART approach.
 This way you will end up with achievable objectives that will bind you to specific deadlines thus providing you with a framework for achieving milestones and evaluating performance.
 Another method is to break tasks down into small chunks and use time tracking to achieve small goals.

 You should also compile a detailed Work Breakdown Structure (WBS) containing all the tasks to complete, the people responsible and the time frame to do them in.
 This will allow you to identify exactly how much is done and what is pending.

 Understand Project Trade-Offs:

-For any project, our focus always remains on three key factors which are project time, cost and quality known as the ‘scope triangle‘.
+For any project, our focus always remains on three key factors which are project time, cost and quality known as the ‘project management triangle‘.
 A Utopian scenario would be one in which these factors remain consistent, however, this is seldom the case and you will need to conduct several trade-offs between these factors along the way.
 Projects usually end up having to accommodate scope creeps as quality is the last thing you want to compromise on.
 Hence, here you may want to trade cost in for the time and request the client for additional budget to recruit more staff.
 If your client is adamant on the pre-decided budget; you would need to trade in quality.
 Here you should do as much as you can and communicate the same to your client.
 Hence, we see that trade-offs in quality are characteristic to projects.